Jump to content

 Posts posted by CentaurZ

-1. It’s nearly time for my monthly New Moon spotting challenge.
+4. It’s nearly time for my monthly New Moon spotting challenge.
 I use the term New Moon in its classical sense of one’s first sighting of the Moon after its monthly solar conjunction (Dark Moon).
-Sharp-eyed observers may attempt to spot the less than one-day-old Moon after sunset on Sunday, November 15th.
+Sharp-eyed observers may attempt to spot the nearly two-day-old Moon after sunset on Sunday, March 14th.

 Photos and descriptions of the young crescent Moon this month would be welcome additions to this thread.